tiggreen/map_reduce.py/README.md

-MapReduceMultiprocessed
+map_reduce.py
 =======================

 ## Synopsis

-At the top of the file there should be a short introduction and/ or overview that explains **what** the project is.
-This description should match descriptions added for package managers (Gemspec, package.json, etc.)

-Multi-processed MapReduce simulator for a limited main memory.
-Uses physical files to store intermediate map, reduce calculations.
+Multi-processed MapReduce framework for a limited main memory.
+Runs in a single machine and uses the file system to store all intermediate calculations.
 Based on Python’s multiprocessing Pool module (Python 3.4).
-Framework that provides the following functionalities:
+Framework provides the following functionalities:

 1. Low main memory consumption
 2. Multi-processed